yjwong1999/IJCNN2025-DvB/README.md

 ## Cite this repository

-Our paper has been accepted by IJCNN 2025!
 Please cite our paper if this repo helps your research.
 The preprint will be released soon.

 ```
 @InProceedings{Wong2024,